ScrappyHub/core-vertical-defense-security/README.md

-# CORE VERTICAL — Defense & Security Lens
+# CORE VERTICAL — Defense & Security

-Domain interpretation + workflows for defense/security use cases.
+This repository defines the Defense & Security interpretation layer for CORE.

+It translates physics-engine outputs into anomaly detection, threat assessment, and situational awareness workflows.

+## Scope
+- Anomaly detection pipelines
+- Acoustic / EM / vibration threat interpretation
+- Controlled-access dashboards
+- Signal coherence and deviation analysis
+- Sensor fusion review tooling

+## Non-Scope
+- No weapons systems
-No physics definitions.
-No identity authority.
+- No physics engines

-Governed by core-platform.
+- No autonomous decision authority
+- No platform governance

+## Architecture Position
+Consumes truth data from CORE engines and RGSR.
+Acts strictly as an interpretation and presentation layer.

+## Governance
+All features are subject to CORE platform governance.
+This repo cannot override access, safety, or ethical constraints.